 Engrossed in kayaking since his early teens, Foster followed his passion into a lifetime of travel adventures.
 His reputation has generated unique opportunities, and many of the captivating experiences that inspire his storytelling.

 His recent books include the Labrador and Ungava adventure: On Polar Tides, and the kayaking inspired essays from around the globe: Encounters from a Kayak.
 His latest guidebook: Paddling Southern Florida, features more than fifty of Southern Florida’s finest paddling trips.
 Of special note to kayakers is his definitive instructional manual, The Art of Kayaking.
+And, coming soon: Kayak across France, an entertaining account of canal and river journeys that cross the country.

 You can find out more at nigelkayaks.com